Night & Limited Visiblity

 - Advanced techniques

 *Any 4 diving specialties plus 24 dives qualifies a diver as Advanced Open Water certified.
-We highly recommend the Navigation, Night, Limited Visibility, Wreck, and Deep diving specialties for Advanced Open Water.
-Additionally, we recommend doing the Deep and Wreck dives in Morehead City with one of our instructors (three student minimum).
-There is an additional $200.00 charge with this choice (Lodging and Charter boat charges not included).
+We highly recommend the Navigation, Night, Limited Visibility, Wreck, and Deep diving specialties for Advanced Open Water (check out our Specialty Diver, Advanced Open Water Diver, and Master Diver bundled prices).
+Additionally, we recommend doing the Deep and Wreck dives in Hatteras or Morehead City with one of our instructors (two student minimum).
+There is an additional $300.00 charge for this choice (Lodging and Charter boat charges not included).

 - 1 night class